Updated: Feb 20, 2022

 2) Settlements that “would endanger the fiscal well-being of the school district” require each parent organization of the district be notified within those 10 days (3540.2 (c)) Regardless of budget certification, the CBD requires, on page two, item C, that the district provide “the specific impacts on instructional/support programs to accommodate this settlement”

-Given our Board’s responsibility to balance the interests of employee groups with the interests of kids, it would make sense to know if a settlement will result in a need to cut from programs for kids, so that can be factored into the decision.
+Given the Board’s responsibility to balance the interests of employee groups with the interests of kids, it would make sense to know if a settlement will result in a need to cut from programs for kids, so that can be factored into the decision.

 After submission of the CBD to the COE, the COE will respond with an analysis, called the “Response Letter”.
 This response letter should be disclosed to the Board as well as the public in any public hearing.
 The COE analysis may confirm the district’s projections, or it may contain observations or highlight issues that should be considered as part of the approval process.
+In San Diego County, the Office of Education maintains a repository of these documents here so you can see samples of them - scroll to bottom, "More To Explore", "District Correspondence PDF's".

 If you are presented an agreement for approval without the COE response letter, you do not have all the information you need to make an informed decision.
 We recommend you obtain a copy before any vote is taken.

 Revisions to employee compensation agreements can often cost millions of dollars.
 In districts with financial challenges adding that cost can often trigger a need to make cuts – from other employees or our kids.
-All Board members owe it to their district to make sure they fully understand the current financials of their district as well as the impact any new settlement may have prior to making a decision.
+All Board members owe it to their district and their kids to make sure they fully understand the current financials of their district as well as the impact any new settlement may have prior to making a decision.

 If you don’t have the key data elements below available, ask staff before making any decision.